-- 5. The AGS is an important requirement which enhances public reporting of governance matters.
-In essence, it is an accountability statement from each local government body to stakeholders on how well it has delivered on governance over the course of the previous year. - 6.
-The AGS encompasses the governance systems applied in both the Authority and any significant group entities (e.g. ESPO, EMSS) during the financial year being reported. - 7.
-To ensure that the AGS reasonably reflects the Committee's knowledge and experience of the Council's governance and control framework and that the conclusions and future challenges are appropriate, CIPFA guidance requires high level input from the Committee into the AGS.
-The draft 2017/18 AGS is attached as an Appendix and any comments by the Committee will be duly considered and incorporated as appropriate. - 8.
-The draft statement has already been considered by a senior management group comprising the Director of Law & Governance, the Director of Finance (now the Director of Corporate Resources), the Head of Democratic Services, the Assistant Chief Executive, the Head of Internal Audit and Assurance Services, and Members of the Corporate Management Team.
+- 7. To ensure that the AGS reasonably reflects the Committee's knowledge and experience of the Council's governance and control framework and that the conclusions and future challenges are appropriate, CIPFA guidance requires high level input from the Committee into the AGS.
+The draft 2018/19 AGS is attached as an Appendix and any comments by the Committee will be duly considered and incorporated as appropriate. - 8.
+The draft Statement has already been considered by a senior management group comprising of : - Head of Law and Deputy Monitoring Officer (on behalf of the Director of Law and Governance) - Director of Corporate Resources - Assistant Director Strategic Finance and Property - Head of Democratic Services - Assistant Chief Executive - Head of Internal Audit and Assurance Services - Members of the Corporate Management Team